 I am not so great when it comes to pain so how on earth was I able to survive natural childbirth???

-The birth of my daughter went better than I could of hoped and I was able to do it all drug free.
+The birth of my daughter went better than I could have hoped and I was able to do it all drug-free.
 Many people have asked me how this was possible.

 My favorite resources.

 Disclosure: This post contains affiliate links which means if you buy something through my link, I may get a small share of the sale.
 I appreciate it!
 For more information please see our disclosure page.